OWASP/owasp-summit-2017/Outcomes/CISO/The-future-of-privacy.md

 	- Salary
 	- Property
 	- Passport data
-	- Biometric data, e.g. thumbprint
+	- Biometric data, e.g. Thumbprint
 	- Social security number / health insurance ID
-	- IP-address
+	- IP-Address
 	- Cookies
-	- Credit-card numbers
+	- Credit-Card numbers
 	- Bank account numbers
 	- Health data
-	- DNA profile
+	- DNA-profile
 	- Live style data / tracking
         - Location data / movement profiles
 	- Consumer data
 	- Digital signatures
 	- Digitally stored manual signatures (e.g. signature pads)
 	- Criminal records
-	- Political, religious, or philosophical beliefs
+	- Political, religious or philosophical beliefs

-**Categories of privacy / personal data (brain storming)**
+B.2 Categories of privacy / personal data (brain storming)

 	Main categories:
 	- Personal identifiable information (PII)
-     - Sensitive personal information (SPI) [context dependent]
+	- Sensitive personal information (SPI) [context dependend]

-  **Sub categories:**
+Sub categories:
 	- Legally relevant data
 	- Insurance relevant data
 	- Socially relevant data
 	- Financial data

-**Controls and Measures (Web-Apps)**
+--- C. CONTROLS & MEASURES (WEB-APPS) ---

-- Browser technology: what should be improved (not: what is technical possible and not what vendors like to do)
+C.1 Browser technology: what should be improved (not: what is technical possible and not what vendors like to do)

-- Rules for apps: privacy by design
+C.2 Rules for apps: privacy by design

-- Automated information to individuals, not on request (e.g. once a year etc.)
+C.3 Automated information to individuals, not on request (e.g. once a year etc)

-**Future Trends**
+--- D. FUTURE TRENDS ---

-- Are there technical solutions conceivable, which help individuals to collect?
+D.1 Are there technical solutions conceivable, which help individuals to collect

-      - Who has which type of personal data stored?
+   - Who has which type of personal data stored
    - Where is it stored?

-- This concerns "white hats": companies, organisations, and governments who have stored data.
+   This concerns "white hats", that is, companies, organizations, and governments who have stored data.

-- The "black hats" (criminal individuals or gangs) are not our focus here.
+   The "black hats" (criminal individuals or gangs) are not in focus here.

+## Who

+The target audience for this Working Session is:

+- Everyone who cares about privacy.

 ## References: